intersystems/cms0057-sample-deploy/README.md

 You will notice that the variables themselves, or their corresponding defaults in the `docker-compose.yml` file, point to other relative directories or files.

 ### docker-compose-iam and iam.container.env
-To deploy the Intersystems API Manager container stack, run the following command:
+To deploy the Intersystems API Manager container stack, run the following command from within `./sample-deploy/`:
 ```bash
 docker-compose -f docker-compose-iam.yml --env-file iam.container.env up
 ```